littlezaide/haggadah/02_beforethemeal.md

 **On Sabbath eve begin here.**

-The master of the house lifts up the wine-cup and says:
+The sederboss of the house lifts up the wine-cup and says:

 LET US praise God and thank Him for all the blessings of the week that is gone; for life, health and strength; for home, love and friendship; for the discipline of our trials and temptations; for the happiness of our success and prosperity.
 Thou hast ennobled us, O God, by the blessings of work, and in love and grace sanctified us by the blessings of rest, through the commandment, "Six days shalt thou labor and do all thy work, but the seventh day is a Sabbath unto the Lord thy God".